 At the top of the page is a General Summary of the domain selected during the month chosen.

 The Monthly Report is a table and graph indicating the number of page requests for each month your website has been reported for.
 This can help you track trends in activity and popularity.

 The Hourly Summary is a table and graph breaking down the cumulative total of page requests made during certain hours of the day, with Midnight represented as Hour 0.
-Using this with the Daily Summary can help you determine the best times to do updates or maintenance that might affect the website, as you can determine your peak hours and your least active hours to minimize the impact to your website visitors.
+Using this with the Daily Summary can help you determine the best times to do updates or maintenance that might affect the website.
+You can determine your peak hours and your least active hours to minimize the impact on your website visitors.